University of Toronto

 This year's theme, Sampling, Simulation, and Scientific Discovery, explores how modern sampling methods, computational simulations, and statistical inference are driving new discoveries across the sciences.
 The extended format allows for longer tutorials, more in-depth discussions, stronger recruitment of statistics and machine learning researchers, and deeper engagement from both local and international participants.

-Each of the four thematic sessions features a headline overview talk, a hands-on coding tutorial (Jupyter/Colab), lightning talks from early-career researchers, and an invited science presentation.
+Each of the four thematic sessions features a keynote overview talk, a hands-on coding tutorial (Jupyter/Colab), lightning talks from early-career researchers, and a contributed science presentation.
 A poster session runs throughout the workshop.
 There is no registration fee, and catered meals and networking activities provide ample opportunities for cross-disciplinary connections.

 Thematic Sessions